Below, we’ve addressed our most frequently asked questions (FAQs):

 Are there “open meetings” and “closed meetings?"
 Which meetings may I attend?

-- individuals in recovery from any type of or combination of addictive behaviors
+- individuals seeking to change any type of or combination of addictive behaviors

 - individuals who are not sure if they need help with changing their behavior